 - MA International Relations, Middlesex University, London, United Kingdom

-- PhD candidate, Cass Business School, City, University of London, United Kingdom
+- PhD candidate, Bayes Business School (formerly Cass), City, University of London, United Kingdom

 - Level III Leadership in Management Certificate, Institute of Leadership in Management